MahnazTD/mahnaztd.github.io/Future of Linguistics.md

 However, that uncertainty is what makes this conversation worthwhile.

 ✨ Let’s explore together:
-**What do you think about the future of linguistics?**
+How do you see the future of linguistics unfolding?

-In your own field, what might happen?
+In your field, what kinds of changes do you expect to see?
 ---

 💬 **Join the discussion here:**